100 Fun Things to Do in Chicago

 People viewing paintings on the wall| ©Rasande Tyskar

-Learn about the history of poets and sportswriters, as well as their places of origin.
-Also, learn about the houses affiliated with this museum at Writers Hall.
-And other things you should explore are the galleries such as Wintrust Chicago and The Mind of Writers.
+Learn about the history of poets and sports writers, as well as their places of origin.
+Also, learn about the houses affiliated with this museum in Writers Hall.
+Other aspects to explore include galleries such as Wintrust Chicago and The Mind of Writers.

-In the Wintrust Chicago gallery you will find important facts about local writers and their literary style.
-Also, you should check out the Tools of the Trade gallery, where you will find various tools used by famous writers.
+At the Wintrust Chicago gallery, you will find important information about local writers and their literary style.
+You should also visit the Tools of the Trade gallery, where you will find various tools used by famous writers.

 Book tickets for the American Writers Museum